Lasagnenator/graphics3d/README.md

 # 3dto2d
 A library that manipulates 3d points and projects them to screen coordinates.

+# Dependencies
+None.
+This is a standalone library for python 3.x.
+It uses the builtin math module just for the trigonometric functions.

 # Installation
 To install this library, you simply just download it into you python library folder or work folder.